hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ## Functional class scoring tools
-Functional class scoring tools, such as [GSEA](http://software.broadinstitute.org/gsea/index.jsp), use the gene-level statistics from the differential expression results for pathway analysis.
-These gene-level statistics for all genes in a given pathway are used to generate a single pathway-level statistic.
-The statistical significance of the pathway statistic is determined either by only considering genes in the given pathway or by comparing genes in a given pathway to genes not in the pathway.
+Functional class scoring (FCS) tools, such as [GSEA](http://software.broadinstitute.org/gsea/index.jsp), use the gene-level statistics from the differential expression results to determine pathway-level expression changes.
+The hypothesis of FCS methods is that although large changes in individual genes can have significant effects on pathways (and will be detected via ORA methods), weaker but coordinated changes in sets of functionally related genes (i.e., pathways) can also have significant effects.
+Thus, rather than setting an arbitrary threshold to identify 'significant genes', **all genes are considered** in the analysis.
+The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.

 ## Pathway topology tools
-Pathway topology-based methods utilize the number and type of interactions between gene product (our DE genes) and other gene products to identify pathways associated with the condition of interest.
+Pathway topology-based methods utilize the number and type of interactions between gene product (our DE genes) and other gene products to infer gene function or pathway association.

 ### GeneMANIA

-[GeneMANIA](http://genemania.org/) is another tool for predicting the function of your genes.
+[GeneMANIA](http://genemania.org/) is a tool for predicting the function of your genes.
 Rather than looking for enrichment, the query gene set is evaluated in the context of curated functional association data and results are displayed in the form of a network.
 Association data include protein and genetic interactions, pathways, co-expression, co-localization and protein domain similarity.
 Genes are represented as the nodes of the network and edges are formed by known association evidence.
 The query gene set is highlighted and so you can find other genes that are related based on the toplogy in the network.
 This tool is more useful for smaller gene sets (< 400 genes), as you can see in the figure below our input results in a bit of a hairball that is hard to interpret.

 ![genemania](../img/genemania.png)